|

 If you click on this thumbnail you will see a very large version of

-this picture, showing the amber eye color and freckled skin around the
+this picture, showing the amber eye color

 eye, typical of horses with Champagne coloring.